PCI Safeguarding Children (ROI) Procedures

 It is everyone’s responsibility to protect children and young people and do their best to keep them safe.

-The Children First guidance requires that if anyone has reasonable grounds for concern that a child may have been, is currently or could become at risk of being abused or neglected, they should always inform Tusla.
+The Children First guidance requires that if anyone has reasonable grounds for concern that a child may have been, is currently or could become at risk of being abused or neglected that Tusla is informed.

-There are particular legal responsibilities on Mandated Persons to report allegations to Tusla.
+There are particular legal responsibilities on Mandated Persons to report harm above a defined threshold to Tusla and assisting with a concern which has been the subject of a mandated report

 It is never necessary for any individual to prove that abuse has occurred, is occurring or could occur.
 It is the role of professional experts in Tusla to assess the concerns and make decisions based on this and any other information they have available to them.